maxfilov/jmrg/README.md

 ```
 This will merge the contents of `input1.ndjson` and `input2.ndjson` into a single sorted stream and write it to `output.ndjson`.

+If utility can not find any of the specified keys, it omits the entry completely.
+By default, there are only one key: `"timestamp"`.

 You can also pipe the output of `jmrg` to another command for further processing:
 ```shell
 jmrg input1.ndjson input2.ndjson | jq '.timestamp' > output.txt